How to fix Windows update error 0x80248007

 Delete DataStore and Download folders inside SoftwareDistribution folder

-If you prefer command line then you can open command prompt as administrator and type below commands which will rename SoftwareDistribution folder to SoftwareDistribution.old.
-I will recommend to restart your device after renaming this folder.
+If you prefer a command line, you can open a command prompt as administrator and type the below commands, renaming the SoftwareDistribution folder to SoftwareDistribution.old.
+I will recommend restarting your device after renaming this folder.

 net stop wuauserv